iltommi/qdb-documentation/source/glossary.rst

 .. glossary::

     alias
-        An unique string of bytes identifying an entry within a given cluster.
+        A unique string of bytes identifying an entry within the hive.

     cluster
         Another word for :term:`hive`.